EricKomarGithub/Eric-Komar-Writing/README.md

 # Eric-Komar-Writing
-This is a collection of my creative pieces.
+Posted here is a collection of my writing.